-The Global Vehicle Development Process is rooted in a cultural commitment that strives to produce defect-free vehicles.
-Building upon GM’s foundational “Who We Are” and “How We Behave” foundational statements, employees in this area are committed to a goal of delivering defect-free vehicles as a value supported by key initiatives and behaviors.
+The Global Vehicle Development Process is rooted in a cultural commitment to design, engineer and build defect-free vehicles.
+Building upon GM’s foundational “Who We Are” and “How We Behave” foundational statements, employees are committed to a goal of delivering defect-free vehicles as a value supported by key initiatives and behaviors.
 This commitment is supported by three elements:

-All manufacturing operations that require ISO 9000 certification—a set of international standards on quality management and quality assurance—are certified.
-Globally, we are currently transitioning to the new ISO 9001:2015 standard, which is aligned with the most recent trends.
-Currently, 44 operations have completed the transition, and we expect that all will be certified to this new standard by September 2018.
-Our powertrain, stamping and component operations are held to an even higher standard, ISO/IATF 16949.
-18 facilities are certified to this level.
-We also have an internal quality standard, the Global Manufacturing System (GMS), that is even more rigorous than external standards.
-And initiatives such as improving supplier launches and GMS are a key part of our strategy.
+All manufacturing operations that require ISO 9000 certification — a set of international standards on quality management and quality assurance — are certified.
+Globally, we have transitioned to the new ISO 9001:2015 standard, which is aligned with the most recent trends.
+All operations have completed the transition and certification in 2018.
+We have three component plants certified to the IATF 16949 standards.
+We also maintain a Global Manufacturing System (GMS) that informs all aspects of our business and is even more rigorous than external standards.

 The goal of these and other programs is to take action as early as possible in the vehicle development and manufacturing process to promote excellence at product launch.
 This “quality across the enterprise” approach drives behaviors and actions throughout the company to result in brands, products and services that meet or exceed the expectations of our customers.